ruff-lang/test-implementation/README.md

-# Implementation Experiments
+# Implementation

-Repository to hold test implementations of the language specification.
-Until a finalized `v1.0.0` implementation is close to being doing, the canonical implementation will live in this repository.
+Reference implementation for the Bunny programming language.
+This repository holds the compiler and the core language.